coderefinery/presentations/2024-RSECon-BYOC.md

 # Team and project: [coderefinery.org](https://coderefinery.org/)

+.left-column50[
 ### What we are

 - A hub for FAIR research software practices
 - Since 2016, currently funded by [NeIC](https://neic.no/)
 - Training network
 - Community (in our Zulip chat)

+]

+.right-column50[
+### What we do

+- We teach and co-organize workshops
+- 2 annual main "tools" workshop + many others
+- Share lessons, video recordings, manuals
+- Teaching development
+- All open source and access and mostly under CC-BY license ]

 ### Who we are